Pools of Darkness: Reception

 Pools of Darkness was much less successful than the first Gold Box games, with SSI selling 52,793 copies.
 Pools of Darkness was reviewed in 1992 in Dragon #178 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
 In Computer Gaming World, Scorpia found the game enjoyable, with better graphics than in the prior Gold Box games.
 She criticized the "lame ending", annoying sounds, and having to abandon weapons when visiting another dimension, but called Pools of Darkness "the best of the lot" and "the ultimate challenge for the experienced Gold Box gamer".

+Jim Trunzo reviewed Pools of Darkness in White Wolf #31 (May/June, 1992) and stated that "The system is cleaner, quicker, easier to understand and better to look at and listen to.
+The adventure's plot is deep and believable, its scope is large and varied, and its monsters numerous and deadly.
+What more can a guy (or girl) ask for?"

 According to GameSpy, while "not remembered as the most memorable of the Forgotten Realms Gold Box games, but it was definitely worth playing back then, if you braved the previous three installments".